 Connect with Plaid Crafts today to see more projects using the Martha Stewart Crafts Line:

-Twitter: http://twitter.com/plaidcrafts (@plaidcrafts)
+Twitter: https://twitter.com/plaidcrafts (@plaidcrafts)

 I wrote this post as part of a paid campaign with Plaid and Blueprint Social.
 The opinions in this post are my own.